 Tulum has no shortage of beach bungalows…

 - Coco Tulum – Tulum has not become a Cancun-type destination with high-rise hotels (and hopefully it stays that way!), so the hotels mostly consist of bungalows on the beach and many of them are eco-friendly.
 We loved Coco Tulum with it’s cute beach bungalows in the jungle and prime beach access.
-We also loved the beach bar where you can drink tropical-flavored, delicious daquiris (they have passion fruit, my fav!) while swinging (yes, they have swings at the bar) and talking with the friendly bartenders and fun crowd.
+We also loved the beach bar where you can drink tropical-flavored, delicious daiquiris (they have passion fruit, my fav!) while swinging (yes, they have swings at the bar) and talking with the friendly bartenders and fun crowd.
+You can read my full review of Coco Tulum here.

 WHERE TO EAT + DRINK: